w3f/Grants-Program/applications/liberland.md

 Documentation is something we take very seriously and our goal is to have the entire code base documented
 with both inline code comments and how-to guides, teaching users how to easiely use the tools that we provide.

+## Testing
+We require all our functionality to have stable tests and benchmarking in order to verify high code quality.
+Our CI is configured to execute all the tests that we have written and shut down pull requests that do not live up to our criteria.

+## Releases
+All releases will come with docker images and deployment files in order to make it as easy possible for
+users to run our blockchain.
+We will publish an article about every release we do in order to showcase what we worked on
+and also allow more people to interact with liberland's blockchain.

 ## Timeline and Milestones

 #### Basic blockchain